 Sciatica is commonly described as a radiating pain that travels along the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
 It can affect the areas on the outside, front, or back of either leg.
-It usually affects only one side, but occasionally it can affect both sides.
+It usually affects only one side, but occasionally it can affect both sides, prompting those with the condition to find Calgary, AB sciatica relief immediately.
 Also, lower back pain is not always present, and numbness and weakness can occur in a few different areas of the affected leg or foot.

 In about 90% of situations, sciatica happens as a result of spinal disc herniation that puts pressure on the lumbar or sacral nerve roots.
 Other conditions that can cause sciatica are listed below: